International Finance Corporation

 Venture Round in 2012

-Aqualyng is a prominent provider of solutions for the water industry, specializing in desalination, wastewater treatment, and other water management services.
-The company offers a comprehensive range of products and services, including reverse osmosis desalination technology, which is designed to meet the water supply needs of various sectors such as mining, power generation, municipal services, food and beverage production, and semiconductor manufacturing.
-In addition to desalination, Aqualyng addresses wastewater treatment, cooling tower treatment, and boiler water treatment, ensuring efficient water management and optimal asset operation while minimizing lifecycle costs.
-Through its diverse offerings, Aqualyng serves as a one-stop solution for various water applications.
+Aqualyng is a prominent provider of comprehensive solutions for the water industry, specializing in desalination, wastewater treatment, and water management services.
+The company offers advanced technologies, including reverse osmosis desalination, to meet the water supply needs of various sectors such as mining, power generation, municipal services, food and beverage, as well as semiconductor and heavy industries.
+Aqualyng's portfolio includes products and services for zero liquid discharge (ZLD) and sewage treatment plants (STP), along with components for a diverse range of water applications.
+By delivering efficient water management solutions, Aqualyng helps organizations optimize their operations while minimizing lifecycle costs.

 Sunpreme